Automatic Debiased Machine Learning for Covariate Shifts: The method and theory

-In this example, $\theta_{0}$ is the expectation of $Y$ when the regressor distribution is shifted from that of $X$ to that of $Z$ and the regression function remained the same.
-Here, $\theta_{0}$ quantifies what the expectation of $Y$ would be if the covariate distribution shifted from that of $X$ to that of $Z$.
-For example, if $Y$ is a binary variable for classification into one of two groups, then $\theta_{0}$ is the classification probability that would be produced by the field data.
+so that $\theta_{0}$ is the expectation of the outcome, when the regressor distribution is shifted from that of $X$ to that of $Z$, and the regression function remains the same.
+For example, if $Y$ is a binary variable for classification into one of two groups, then $\theta_{0}$ is the classification probability for the target population. \begin{example}[Policy effect from covariate shifting]Consider evaluating policies or treatments that affect outcomes indirectly by changing covariates.
+A key example is assessing the effect of a treatment on a long-term outcome \(Y\), such as overall survival time.
+Because long-term outcomes may not be observable within the timeframe of a study, many researchers rely on short-term experiments to learn the treatment's effects on various short-term or "surrogate" outcomes \(X\) that predict \(Y\), such as progression-free survival and other biomarkers \citep{prentice1989surrogate,califf2018biomarker}.

+Let \(d = 0\) denote the control state and \(d = 1\) the treatment state.
+The short-term outcomes \(Z(0)\) in the control group would typically have the same distribution as \(X\) if units are randomly selected into the experiment.
+On the other hand, the short-term outcomes \(Z(1)\) in the treated group might have a different distribution from \(X\).

+Since long-term outcomes are not observable during short experiments, researchers often assume transportability: that the treatment does not affect the conditional expectation of the long-term outcome given the short-term outcomes; see, e.g., \cite{prentice1989surrogate,athey2016surrogates}.
+Formally, \(\gamma_0(z) = E\{Y \mid X = z\} = E\{Y \mid Z(d) = z\}\) for all \(z\) in the support of \(Z\) and for each \(d\).
+Under this assumption, the long-term average outcome in the treatment group $d$ is \(\theta_0(d) = E[\gamma_0\{Z(d)\}]\).

+Based on the observed short-term outcomes, the long-term treatment effect can be identified as the difference \(\theta_0(1) - \theta_0(0)\), providing valuable insights into the treatment's long-term benefits from short-term data. \end{example}

-Another example, from causal statistics, is an average potential outcome in field data using a conditional mean from training data.
-Here, $X=(D,X_{2})$ for a discrete treatment $D$ and covariates $X_{2}$, and $Y=Y(D)$, where each potential outcome $Y(d)$ is independent of $D$ conditional on $X_{2}$ in the training data.
-Let $Z$ be a random vector in the field data with the same dimensions as $X_{2}$ but with possibly a different distribution than $X_{2}$.
-The object of interest is
+\begin{example}[Average treatment effect over a target population] Another example from causal analysis involves estimating the average potential outcome in target data using conditional means from training data.
+Let $X = (D, X_{2})$, where $D$ is a discrete treatment and $X_{2}$ are covariates, and let $Y = Y(D)$, where each potential outcome $Y(d)$ is independent of $D$ given $X_{2}$ in the training data.
+Let $Z$ be a random vector in the target data with the same dimensions as $X_{2}$ but possibly a different distribution.
+The parameter of interest is

-In this example, when treatment is independent of the potential outcomes conditional on $X_{2}$, the $\theta_{0}$ is an average of potential outcome $Y(d)$ when covariates $X_{2}$ have been shifted to $Z$.
-This object can be an average potential outcome in the field data.
-Here, $m(z,\gamma)=\gamma(d,z)$ for some specific possible treatment $d$.
+Under unconfoundedness, namely when the treatment is independent of the potential outcomes given $X_{2}$, $\theta_{0}$ represents the average treatment effect on the potential outcome $Y(d)$ for a target population with covariates $Z$ shifted relative to $X_{2}$ in the training population.
+Here, $m(z, \gamma) = \gamma(1, z) - \gamma(0, z)$.
+In Section~\ref{sec:application} below, we consider an empirical application that falls within this framework, where $Z$'s are characteristics of the treated units, so that the target parameter is the average effect on the treated. \end{example}